abund4nt/The-C-Programming-Language/1.2/readme.txt

-in this section we learned how to create a program that goes from fahrenheit to celsius, this involves using control structures, variables, integers/floating numbers and more.
+In this section we learned how to create a program that goes from fahrenheit to celsius, this involves using control structures, variables, integers/floating numbers and more.

 exercies: